yisraeldov/bhbst/README.md

 ## Nix

-If you want to use nix you can install [Nix](http://nixos.org) and then run `nix shell`
+If you want to use nix you can install [Nix](https://nixos.org/download/#download-nix) and then run `nix-shell`

 This will give all the tools and the PHP version that I have installed.

 ## Composer

-If you did not isntall nix, besure that composer is installed then
+If you did not install nix, besure that composer is installed then

 ``` shell
 composer i